Asian Studies at EKU

 Coursework will be augmented with enrichment activities such as lectures, discussions, workshops, performances (in music, theater and dance), art exhibitions, film screenings, field trips and social events.

-Nguyen said interest on campus and among prospective students is high.
-“Asia-centered courses in various disciplines from history to religion have strong or healthy enrollment.
-This Interdisciplinary Asian Studies Program provides students and faculty an opportunity to integrate Asia-centered courses in various disciplines into a coherent area of study.
-Also, events focused on Asia attract large audiences,” as evidenced by several well-attended presentations in recent years.
+The Asian Studies Program provides students and faculty an opportunity to integrate Asian-centered courses in various disciplines into a coherent area of study.
+Also, events focused on Asia attract large audiences, as evidenced by several well-attended presentations in recent years.

-The new program, housed in the Office of University Programs, is the work of almost 30 faculty and staff members from various academic programs and units, Nguyen said, “with the critical input of and support from President Michael Benson, Provost Janna Vice, Dean of University Programs Sara Zeigler and Dean of the College of Arts and Sciences John Wade.
-I am profoundly grateful to each and every one of them for their contributions and support and I look forward to continued collaboration with them and with other faculty, staff, students and academic leadership to make this program a success.”
+The program is the work of almost 30 faculty and staff members from various academic programs and units, with the critical input of and support from President Michael Benson, Provost Janna Vice, and the Dean of the College of Letters, Arts, and Social Sciences Sara Zeigler.